-We then took the latest annual report (from date of balance sheet, not date of publication) and used that report for our analysis.
+Types of data sets Deloitte Top 200 Each November Deloitte issues the Deloitte Top 200 Index, which ranks companies on their revenue.
+This is based on the annual reports from the latest financial year available from each company.
+The Institute then took the latest annual report (from date of balance sheet, not date of publication) and used that report for our analysis.
 For example, an annual report that covered the period from 1 April 2016 to 31 March 2017 was included in the 2017 analysis but one that covered the period 1 January 2016 to 31 December 2016 was included in the 2016 analysis.

-NZSX-listed company data sets

-NZSX-listed data sets are taken directly from the NZX Main Board website.
-The Institute then removed trusts and funds, by including only companies with the term 'Limited' in the company name.
-Given that the NZX Main Board shifts over time as companies choose to list and delist, the data set is derived from a specific date.
-For example, when looking at the 2018 annual reports of NZSX-listed companies, the list of companies will be derived from the list of NZSX-listed companies as at 31 December 2018.
+NZSX-listed company NZSX-listed company data sets are taken directly from the NZX Main Board website.
+The Institute removed trusts and funds by only including companies with the term 'Limited' in the company name.
+Given that the NZX Main Board shifts over time as companies choose to list and de-list, the data set is derived from a specific date.
+For example, when looking at the 2018 annual reports of NZSX-listed companies, the list of companies was derived from the list of NZSX-listed companies as at 31 December 2018.
 NZX Limited is contacted to ensure that, at the time of the research, no entities have been added or removed between 31 December and the date of research.

-Public sector entity data sets

-Public sector data sets are much simpler to collect given that each of these reporting entities are required to prepare and publish an annual report.
-Public sector organisations tend not be subject to change.
-However, if an organisation has been established in 2018, it will not have produced a 2018 annual report, and is therefore not available for the research.
+Public sector entity As they tend not to be subject to change, public sector data sets were easy to gather given that each of these reporting entities are required to prepare and publish an annual report.
+Note that organisations do not produce annual reports for the year they are established (e.g. new government departments in 2017 and 2018) (McGuinness Institute, 2018b, p.
+17).

-4.1 Topic 1: Attitudes of users and preparers of EER information and TCFD disclosures (the surveys)
+4.1 Topic 1: Attitudes (the surveys)

-The McGuinness Institute is not only interested in what can be seen in practice (e.g. the contents of an annual report) but also the attitudes and opinions of preparers and users of reports, given that new reporting models often first emerge as 'best practice' before being placed in mandatory disclosure requirements.
+The McGuinness Institute is interested in both what can be seen in practice (e.g. the content of an annual report) and the attitudes and opinions of preparers and users of these reports.
+These are both important as new reporting models often emerge as 'best practice' before being placed in mandatory disclosure requirements.
 It is our view that the attitudes towards reporting practices be largely in agreement with the actual practice, and if this is not the case, then disclosure requirements should adapt to meet the needs of users and preparers.

-The Institute prepared two surveys in 2017 and 2019 which looked to explore and understand the attitudes of preparers and users of annual reports on emerging reporting practices.
-The 2017 survey more broadly engaged with EER information, while the 2019 survey explores the TCFD recommendations specifically.
+The Institute prepared two surveys in 2017 and one in 2019.
+They looked to explore and understand the attitudes of preparers and users of annual reports on emerging reporting practices.
+The 2017 surveys were concerned with EER information in general, while the 2019 survey specifically explored the TCFD recommendations.

-The first surveys, the 2017 Preparers' Survey and Users' Survey, were a collaboration between the McGuinness Institute and XRB.
-A full analysis of the results can be read in Survey Insights: An analysis of the 2017 Extended External Reporting Surveys.
-Alternatively, a summary of the results can be read in Survey Highlights: A summary of the 2017 Extended External Reporting Surveys.
+The 2017 Preparers' Survey and Users' Survey were a collaboration between the McGuinness Institute and the XRB.
+A detailed analysis of the results can be read in Survey Insights: An analysis of the 2017 Extended External Reporting Surveys, while, a summary of the results can be read in Survey Highlights: A summary of the 2017 Extended External Reporting Surveys.